 Annually the fire department partners with the American Red Cross to hold a blood drive.
-The 2020 blood drive is scheduled for April 14th, 2020.
-Registration details will be posted once available.
+The 2020 blood drive was hosted on September 12th, 2020.

 Car Seat Clinic

 Due to the current public health emergency the car seat inspection clinic scheduled for March 28th, 2020 was postponed until further notice.
 This allowed public health workers to focus on the COVID-19 outbreak.

 The Fire Department created a virtual open house and online fire prevention program due to not being able to host the annual open house in 2021.

 Please look for future information here regarding our 2022 open house.

 Minnesota Severe Weather Awareness Week was April 13th through 17th, 2020.
 Severe Weather Awareness Week is designed to teach and remind Minnesotans about weather hazards and practice your emergency plans in case of severe weather and tornadoes.